Letter of Authorization to Represent: How to Write (Samples)

 Write a formal letter

 The letter should be written in a business format.
-This is characterized by a block format, single spacing, no indentation on all paragraphs, and each paragraph of information should be separated with a blank line.
-Also, a formal header format should be used where the sender’s details and the date are separated with a blank line, and the recipient’s details and the salutation are also separated with a blank line.
+This is characterized by a block format, single spacing, no indentation on all paragraphs, and clear separation between paragraphs using blank lines.
+Additionally, the sender’s details and date, as well as the recipient’s information and salutation, should also be separated with a blank line.

 The letter should be typed or printed

-The authorization to represent letter should be typed and must be printed for signing.
-Such letters are more professional and legible than hand-written letters.
+The letter of authority to represent should be typed and subsequently printed for signing.
+Typed and printed letters are more professional and legible than hand-written letters.

 Be concise